vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/demo.md

 };
 ```

-We also make an enhance: If you import Babel, then Vue and Vanilla script will be parsed to es6 using babel.
+We also make an enhance: If you import Babel, then Vue and Normal script will be parsed to es6 using babel.
 :::

 ### Available languages